 A unique service, known as torching, is implemented at scrap yards to break down large parts of scrap metal into smaller, more manageable pieces via a cutting torch.
+This service creates large amounts of fumes needing dust control.
 Once reduced in size, these parts are taken to industrial shredders to granulate the metals.
 Cutting through scrap metal creates copious amounts of harmful dust for those within range.

 DustBoss cannon units suppress the dust generated via torching with the use of atomized mist.
 For the typical torching operation, smaller or mid-sized units like the DB-30 or DB-60 is ideal to optimally control the harmful particles.

 Continuing the Dust Control journey

 Once the scrap metal has been processed at a scrap yard, the materials are loaded and sent on their way to a new industry where they will gain new life.
 Many of these industries also employ dust generating processes, allowing the DustBoss to continue protecting employees and creating cleaner work environments.